 It’s a long drive from Tennessee to Horseshoe Bend National Military Park, which is near Alexander City, Alabama.
 If you can’t visit Horseshoe Bend, there is another way bring the battle to your classroom, and that is to get a copy of a DVD that illustrates the battle.
 To do so, call the park at 256-234-7111.

 The Muscogee Creek nation was out in full force.
-Here are some of its members who were present.
+Here (on the right) are some of its members who were present.

-History Bill got to meet George Tiger, who is the principal chief of the Muscogee Nation.
+History Bill got to meet George Tiger, who was the principal chief of the Muscogee Nation.